Isaac-W/KinectXEFTools/README.md

 }
 ```

-Other examples of using the library can be found by l
+Other examples of using the library can be found by browsing the source for the XEFExtract project under `examples/`.

 Current Progress
 ----------------